 If you register at bettercommunity.ca for a volunteering position that requires a Police Information Check and you do not have a current PIC, Langley Volunteer Bureau will follow-up with you to get your PIC completed.

 IDENTITY VERIFICATION: Additionally, the CRRP will require: • Copies of two valid pieces of their ID; and • A photograph of passport quality: eyes open and clearly visible; mouth closed and not smiling; no shadows, glare or flash reflections; centered and squared; and taken within 6 months.

 The Langley Volunteer Bureau will submit the CRC and Identification on your behalf to the Criminal Records Review Program.

-If you have obtained a Criminal Record Check within the past 5 years, we have a form that you can fill out to share the information with us or the organization you are volunteering for.
+If you have obtained a Police Information Check within the past 5 years, we have a form that you can fill out to share the information with us or the organization you are volunteering with.

-There is no fee or charge to have a Criminal Record Check processed if you are volunteering.
+There is no fee or charge to have a Police Information Check processed if you are volunteering.